chevereto/v4-admin/settings/languages.md

 ## Enabled languages

-This sets  This means that for all users this will be the default language used if "Auto language" is turned off.

-## Available languages

 Select which languages are available to use in your installation.
-You can selective turn on/off any language.
+You can select turn on/off any language.

 | Type     | Available                                                                                                                                                                                                                                                                                                                                                       |
 | -------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |